vertica/vertica-kubernetes/README.md

 # Client Connections

 External clients can target specific subclusters to handle their workload.
 Each subcluster has its own service object that you can configure to manage client connections.
-Use the `subclusters[i].serviceName` parameter name a service object so that you can assign a single service object to one or more subclusters.
+Use the `subclusters[i].serviceName` parameter to name a service object so that you can assign a single service object to one or more subclusters.

 By default, the subcluster service object is set to `ClusterIP`, which load balances internal traffic across the pods in the subcluster.
 To allow connections from outside of the Kubernetes cluster, set the `subclusters[i].serviceType` parameter to `NodePort` or `LoadBalancer`.